raufrasulzada/dbs-as2/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-## How to Run Properly
+## How to Establish Connection

-To utilize the code properly, you should add the correct database name, alter the userName variable to your own username, and alter the password to your own password.
+To establish connection to your database, you should add the correct database name, alter the userName variable to your own username, and alter the password to your own password.

-## How to Query
+## How to implement CRUD operations

-To query, simply insert the query lines into insertQuery string.
-Whatever you query will be executed when the code runs.
+To implement CRUD operations, you can utilize the methods I defined including insertAuthorInfo(), insertCustomerInfo(), removeRecord(), etc.